Omega-Mu-Gamma-Studio/The-Tale-of-the-Forgotten-Prisoner/PREMISES.md

 You breathe.
 She holds you at sword point.
 You talk fast—ridiculous reasons fall out of your mouth.
 She laughs.
 It's sharp and hollow.

 **The Collar:**
-She snaps a worn leather collar around your neck.
-You are her slave.
+She snaps an **iron slave collar** around your neck.
+It's heavy, cold, and degrading.
+You are her property.
 You carry her supplies.
 You hold her horse.
+The collar is a constant reminder: *you belong to her.*

 **The Unspoken Truth:**
 You are the first person she hasn't killed in years.
 The first person she's talked to for more than a few words.
 The first person who's made her laugh.
+She won't say it—but the collar is also her way of keeping you close.

 **The Future:**
 You are a slave.
 But you are also the only companion the Falcon of the West has ever had.
 The slow rise is inevitable.
 You'll earn her respect.
 You'll earn your freedom.
+And when the collar comes off... it will mean something.

 ### The Love Interest: Aurea (The Falcon of the West)